 I’m Happy Where I Am

-• Thank you for reaching out.
-At this time, I am not interested in the position personally.
-However, if you would like I can certainly forward the position to any colleagues I think may be interested.
-At this time, I do not have anyone in mind specifically.
+- Thank you for reaching out.
+I am not interested in the position, but if you would like, I can forward it to any colleagues I think may be interested.
+I don’t have anyone in mind specifically right now.

-• Thank you for reaching out to me, I appreciate the inquiry.
-I would normally be very interested in exploring this particular opportunity further.
-However, I recently accepted a senior leadership role with [company].
+- Thank you for reaching out to me.
+I would normally be very interested in exploring this opportunity further, but I just recently accepted a [title] role with [company].

 I’m Not Interested in Making a Move

-• Thanks for reaching out to me.
-I am currently not in the market but feel free to send me anything you think may be of interest.
-If I know someone who would be a good fit, I’ll happily send them along to you.
+- I’m not currently not in the market, but feel free to send me anything you think may be of interest.
+If I know someone who would be a good fit, I’d be happy to forward it to them.

-• Thanks for the email.
+- Thanks for the email.
 I appreciate the thought.
-I am very happy where I am, and I’ll see if I know anyone who might be a good fit for the role.
+I am very happy where I am, but I’ll see if I know anyone who might be a good fit for the role.

-• Thank you for thinking of me for this interesting position—I truly appreciate it.
-However, I am very happy in my current job and do not have any plans to leave or relocate.
-I will gladly keep my eyes and ears open for a candidate that might satisfy the requirements and skill set outlined in the position description.
+- Thank you for considering me for this position—I appreciate it.
+I’m happy in my current role and don’t plan to leave or relocate, but I’ll keep my eyes and ears open for a candidate who might meet the skill set outlined in the job description.

 Keep Reading

-When you are ready to start actively looking for a new role, how you position yourself in a competitive market can make all the difference.
-Here are some of Staffing Advisors’ most popular articles to help you pursue and land a new job that will drive your career forward.
+When you’re ready to start actively looking for a new role, how you position yourself can make all the difference in a competitive market.
+Here are Staffing Advisors’ most-read articles to help you land a new job that will drive your career forward.

 Learn how to tell your career story from crafting your resume to acing the interview with the Staffing Advisors Guide to Senior Executive Job Search.
 (No signup or email required.)